 My political involvement has also expanded across Virginia.
 Women are chronically under-represented in Virginia’s government.
-There are currently no female members of Congress from Virginia.
-Women compose about 17%.
-Meanwhile, women are nearly 50% of Virginia’s population according to the US Census Bureau.
-After the 2007 campaign, a group of like-minded women and I founded GWEN (Get Women Elected Now) to encourage progressive women in Northern Virginia to run for public office.
-Our goal is to promote women candidates for local offices here in Northern Virginia, educate first-time candidates, and volunteer our help to get them elected.
-While GWEN is no longer active, I continue to think the issue of how few women are in public office is problematic and needs to change.
+Women compose less than 20% of the General Assembly and less than 10% of our Congressional Delegation despite being almost 51% of Virginia’s population.
+So, I joined with a group of like-minded women to establish Get Women Elected Now (GWEN) to encourage progressive women to run for public office.
+Our goal was to promote women candidates for local offices here in Northern Virginia, educate first-time candidates, and volunteer our help to get them elected.
+While GWEN is no longer active, I continue to work hard to support other women who are running for or serving in public office.